East West Bancorp, Inc. (EWBC) Shares Soar Above 1-Year High - News Heater

 EWBC’s Market Performance

-The stock of East West Bancorp, Inc. (EWBC) has seen a 0.79% increase in the past week, with a 10.30% rise in the past month, and a 43.57% gain in the past quarter.
-The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 2.17% for EWBC.
-The simple moving average for the past 20 days is 3.77% for EWBC’s stock, with a 31.14% simple moving average for the past 200 days.
+The stock of East West Bancorp, Inc. (EWBC) has seen a 3.26% increase in the past week, with a 6.15% rise in the past month, and a 40.51% gain in the past quarter.
+The volatility ratio for the week is 2.30%, and the volatility levels for the past 30 days are at 2.25% for EWBC.
+The simple moving average for the last 20 days is 1.82% for EWBC stock, with a simple moving average of 29.51% for the last 200 days.

 Analysts’ Opinion of EWBC